sajibcse68/MyDailyLearn/javascript/javascript.md

     - e.g. `<script type="text/javascript" src="http://www.abc.com/test.js" async></script>`
 - Efficient choices for `string concatenation` is `+=`
     - e.g. const a = ''; a += 'b'; a += 'c';
+- We can't .bind() a function multiple time.
 - Use a document fragment to insert additions all at once.
 Fragments are invisible containers that hold multiple DOM elements without being a node itself.